Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Impact Parameter Dependence

 where the final term (Eq.~\ref{eq:mat_space}) is a sum over the helicy amplitudes for the $\gamma\gamma \rightarrow l^+l^-$ process and $d\Phi(l^+ l^-)$ is the invariant phase space for the leptons~\cite{klusek-gawendaCentralityDependenceDilepton2021}.
 The details of the helicity amplitudes are discussed in the next section concerning the photon polarization.

 The differential cross section for the $\gamma\gamma \rightarrow \mu^+\mu^-$ process computed via the photon Wigner function formalism is shown in Fig.~\ref{fig:exp_hadronic}b and compared to $\alpha$ distribution data from ATLAS.
 The Wigner function calculation describes the data reasonably and reproduces the qualitative features of the data, such as the dip in cross section at $\alpha=0$.
-Indeed, based on the comparisons shown in Ref.~\cite{klusek-gawendaCentralityDependenceDilepton2021}, it appears that the Wigner function calculations can recover the full impact parameter dependence of the lowest order QED result - though no direct comparison has yet been made between the two calculations.
+Indeed, based on the comparisons shown in Ref.~\cite{klusek-gawendaCentralityDependenceDilepton2021,Wang:2021kxm}, it appears that the Wigner function calculations can recover the full impact parameter dependence of the lowest order QED result.